HayatoHongo/AI-Bicycle-LFM2-VL-450M/README.md

 Developer of the fine-tuned LFM2-VL Japanese model

-Special thanks to **Leo Paul** for deploying the model to apps and creating demo videos, and to **Rikka Botan** for continuous and stable contributions to the dataset.
+Special thanks to **Leo Paul** for deploying the model to apps and creating demo videos, and to **Rikka Botan** for continuous and stable contributions to the dataset and deck slides.

 ## ベースモデル